Javascript library

 Rules.blockHeight

-Block heigh limitation of the authDescriptor:
+Block height limitation of the authDescriptor:

 import { SingleSignatureAuthDescriptor, FlagsType, Rules } from "ft3-lib";